Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 - The WeakSet constructor creates a collection of weakly referenced objects.
 - You can pass an iterable (like an array or another Set) containing the objects to the constructor.
 - However, it's important to note that the original objects in the iterable are not stored in the WeakSet.
 Weak references are created for the objects themselves.

+### Time Complexity
+- Creation: O(n), where n is the number of elements in the iterable passed to the WeakSet constructor.
+- Adding: O(1)
+- Checking Membership: O(1)

+##### Explanation:
+- Creating a WeakSet from an iterable involves iterating over the elements in the iterable, resulting in a linear time complexity relative to the number of elements.
+- Adding an element to a WeakSet and checking for membership have constant time complexities, as they involve direct operations on the underlying data structure.

 </p>
 </details>